KeyBank

-KeyBank is an American regional bank headquartered in Cleveland, Ohio, and the 27th largest bank in the United States.
-Organized under the publicly traded KeyCorp, KeyBank was formed from the 1994 merger of the Cleveland-based Society Corporation, which operated Society National Bank, and the Albany-headquartered KeyCorp.
-The company today operates nearly 1,000 branches and over 1,200 ATMs, mostly concentrated in the Midwest and Northeast United States, though also operates in the Pacific Northwest as well as in Alaska, Colorado, Texas and Utah.
+KeyBank is an American regional bank, headquartered in Cleveland, Ohio.
+Formed by the 1994 merger of the Society Corporation and KeyCorp, KeyBank is the 27th largest bank in the United States.
+The company today operates nearly 1,000 branches and over 1,200 ATMs across the Midwest, the Pacific Northwest and Northeast United States as well as in Alaska, Colorado, Texas and Utah.